-Screen the woman according to the case definition and testing guidance on the Ministry website.
+Screen the woman according to the Risk assessment questions if COVID-19 status is unknown on the Ministry website.

 If the woman answers yes to any of the questions: if it is clinically safe, defer any face-to-face contact until the woman's COVID-19 status is known or her self-quarantine/self-isolation period is finished.
 If a face-to-face assessment is required, discuss the woman's care needs with the DHB to determine the appropriate location.